 Basil is an annual herb that grows as an attractive bushy plant.
 This herb not only adds lots of flavor to recipes, but also makes an ideal companion plant for many garden vegetables.
 Use these tips for growing basil and get ready for a fragrant and colorful harvest of this wonderful culinary herb.

-Basil is an interesting plant and has many different flavor profiles that range from sweet to spicy.
-These are a few of the most common types of basil:
+Basil is an interesting plant with many colors and flavor profiles ranging from sweet to spicy.
+These are a few of the most common basil varieties:

-Spicy Globe Basil has all the flavor of Genovese basil but grows in a compact bushy mound to about 8-inches.
+Spicy Globe Basil, also known as Greek Basil, has all the flavor of Genovese basil but grows in a compact, bushy mound to about 8-inches.
 Its foliage is small, thin, and strongly scented.
 The plant is ideal for growing in containers indoors.

-Lemon Basil produces the flavor and aroma of lemon and pares well with fish and poultry dishes, beverages, and desserts.
-Purchase Lemon Basil seeds.
+Lemon Basil produces the flavor and aroma of lemon and pairs well with fish and poultry dishes, beverages, and desserts.

 Lime basil has a tangy lime flavor and is a great companion to lemon basil.
 Use for sauces, beverages, and desserts.

-Holy basil has a sweet-spicy flavor and musky scent.
-It’s bitter when eaten raw but is perfect for use in Indian recipes.
+Holy Basil a sweet-spicy flavor and musky scent.
+It’s bitter when eaten raw but is perfect for Indian recipes.

-To start basil seeds indoors, use soil blocks or fill seedling containers with good quality potting soil.
+To start basil seeds indoors, fill seedling containers with damp, good-quality potting soil.
 Plant a pinch of seeds 1/4-inch deep in the center.
 Lightly cover with potting soil and moisten with warm water from a spray bottle.
-Place in a warm location and keep soil moist.
-Seeds will germinate in 7-10 days.

-Keep basil indoors until all danger of frost is past and nighttime temperatures have warmed to at least 55˚F. Begin to harden off seedling by placing the seedlings outdoors in a sheltered location for 1-2 weeks.
-Plant in a larger container or in the garden after the hardening off stage after all danger of frost is past.
+Keep basil indoors until all danger of frost is past and nighttime temperatures have warmed to at least 55˚F. Then begin hardening off the seedlings by placing them outdoors in a sheltered location for 1 to 2 weeks.
+Finally, transplant hardened-off seedlings to a larger container or plant in the garden after all danger of frost is past.

-When direct sowing seeds in the garden, turn soil and work in 3-inches of compost.
-Scatter basil seeds on top of soil, cover with 1/4 of potting soil and water.
-Thin the plants after germination to about 12-18 inches apart.
+When direct sowing seeds in the garden, remove weeds, work in several inches of finished compost, and rake smooth.
+Scatter the basil seeds on top of the ground, then cover with 1/4 inch potting mix and water well.
+Water frequently to keep the soil evenly moist.
+Thin the plants after germination to about 12 to 18 inches apart.